 Sesame Oolong Chicken

-(Adapted from the Black and White Sesame Crusted Sole recipe in Tea Cuisine by Joanna Pruess with John Harney.)
+Adapted by Suzanne Klein, Tea Foodie from the Black and White Sesame Crusted Sole recipe in Tea Cuisine by Joanna Pruess with John Harney.

 1 (14 oz.) can coconut milk